 Can you add shelves or remove unwanted ones?

 Yes.
-New shelves are cut to size from chipboard, or the technician can source ready-made ones.
-Unwanted sections are removed and holes covered with caps.
+New shelves are cut to size from chipboard, or the technician can get ready-made ones.
+Unwanted sections are removed and the holes are covered with caps.

 Will there be a lot of dust?

 When cutting chipboard, yes.
 The technician uses a saw with a dust extraction port and works on a protective mat.
-However, sawdust cannot be avoided entirely.
-We recommend covering nearby furniture with dust sheets.
+Still, it is not possible to avoid sawdust completely.
+We suggest covering nearby furniture with dust sheets.

 Who does the work and how we operate

-Furniture modification is carried out by technicians experienced in carpentry and cabinetry.
-We cut precisely, band edges cleanly, and reassemble securely — after modification the furniture looks as though it was always that size.
-We cover all of Warsaw and surrounding areas: Ursynow, Mokotow, Wola, Praga, Wilanow — we arrive with a full set of tools.
-To discuss your project, call or message us and we will reply within an hour.
+Furniture modification is done by technicians with hands-on carpentry and cabinetry experience.
+We cut accurately, finish edges neatly, and reassemble everything properly — after the work, the furniture looks like it was made in that size from the beginning.
+We cover all of Warsaw and nearby areas: Ursynow, Mokotow, Wola, Praga, Wilanow — and we arrive with a full set of tools.
+If you want to talk through your project, call or message us and we will get back to you within an hour.